 Therapeutic Recreation got Michael back to doing things he loves, like boating, gardening, pottery, handcycling, shooting skeet, scuba diving and kayaking—skills that will come in handy next summer when Michael plans to celebrate his 40th birthday kayaking through the Boundary Waters with family and friends in Minnesota.

 As a self-employed engineer, Michael can work remotely from his home in Missoula, Montana, with his beloved dog Bodhi at his side.
-The Adaptive Technology Lab at Craig helped Michael set up his home office.
+Craig's Assistive Technology Lab helped Michael set up his home office.

 “Craig prepared me well for my computer work.
 I left Craig with adaptive equipment including voice-to-text software, a track ball and a special joystick that will let me do 3D computer modeling,” he says.